brollb/mdsblocks/README.md

     + How do we know the output of the concept?

 ## Completed To Do Items:
++ Should populate the toolbar by the tagged elements

++ Add primitive types to toolbar

++ Tags for blocks
+    + Test this with multiple blocks and tags
+    + Add tags to the blocks themselves
+    + DONE

 + Add names to blocks
     + DONE